raymondzeng28/idpe/README.md

 # International Pencil Drawing Exhibition

-Note: All of the following commands must be run in the root folder of the project.
+Note: The npm and git commands must be run in the root folder of the project.

 ## npm commands